GMC Savana Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a GMC Savana are $1,154 a year with full coverage.
-Comprehensive costs on average $206, collision insurance costs $330, and liability is $460.
-Buying just liability costs around $510 a year, and insurance for high-risk drivers costs around $2,492.
-Teen drivers receive the highest rates at up to $4,524 a year.
+Average insurance rates for a GMC Savana are $1,154 a year for full coverage insurance.
+Comprehensive insurance costs an estimated $206 each year, collision costs $330, and liability coverage is estimated at $460.
+A policy with just liability insurance costs approximately $510 a year, with coverage for high-risk drivers costing $2,492 or more.
+16-year-old drivers receive the highest rates at $4,524 a year or more.

 Average premium for full coverage: $1,154

-Rate estimates include $500 policy deductibles, bodily injury liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Rates are averaged for all U.S. states and for all Savana models.
+Price estimates include $500 comprehensive and collision deductibles, 30/60 liability limits, and includes both medical and uninsured motorist insurance.
+Rates are averaged for all 50 states and Savana models.

 Price Range by Coverage and Risk